 Heads Up Poker

 Poker at it’s purest, heads up poker is one on one duelling.
 It can be played in cash game or tournament format.
-This article will detail the reasons why they are awesome.
+This article will detail the reasons why playing one on one is awesome.

 Tournament End Game

 It stands to reason with less opponents and deeper stacks, chance or luck is less of an element.
 Of course, luck and variance exist but not to the same extent.
-If you are risk adverse but a great heads up player, heads up cash games may be ideal for you.
+If you are risk averse but a competent heads up player, heads up cash games may be ideal for you.

 Never has table selection been more important when you’re facing just one person.
 You can be heavily rewarded for good table selection playing heads up cash games.
 There are many experts about but also lots of awful heads up players.
 By taking your time and carefully selecting the games you play, you can make a lot of money playing heads up.